geological-survey-of-queensland/share-data-with-gsq/gsq-userguides/snowball-gsq-userguide.md

-# Snowball data tranfers into GSQ's S3 : User Guide
+# Snowball data transfers into GSQ's S3 : User Guide

 AWS Snowball is a secure physical device that can transfer data from your data centre or office network to GSQ.